HaxeFoundation/HaxeManual/md/manual/cr-metadata.md

 @:noDebug  |  Does not generate debug information into the Swf even if <code>-debug</code> is set    |  flash
 @:noDoc   |  Prevents a type from being included in documentation generation   |  all
 @:noImportGlobal   |  Prevents a static field from being imported with <code>import Class.*</code>   |  all
-@:noPackageRestrict   |     |  all
+@:noPackageRestrict   |  Allows a module to be accessed across all targets if found on its first type.   |  all
 @:noStack  |      |  cpp
 @:noUsing  |  Prevents a field from being used with <code>using</code>   |  all
 @:notNull  |  Declares an abstract type as not accepting [<code>null</code> values](types-nullability.md)   |  all
 @:ns   |  Internally used by the Swf generator to handle namespaces    |  flash
 @:op _(The operation)_   |   Declares an abstract field as being an [operator overload](types-abstract-operator-overloading.md)   |  all
 @:optional   |  Marks the field of a structure as optional.
 See [Optional Arguments](types-nullability-optional-arguments.md)   |  all
 @:overload _(Function specification)_   |  Allows the field to be called with different argument types.
-Function specification cannot be an expression.   |  all
+Function specification cannot be an expression   |  all
 @:privateAccess   |  Allow private access to anything for the annotated expression   |  all
 @:property   |  Marks a property field to be compiled as a native C# property    |  cs
 @:protected   |  Marks a class field as being protected   |  all